 Medicare Advantage Plans for Florida Residents

-Medicare Advantage plans offer an alternative to Original Medicare by bundling hospital and medical coverage through private insurers.
-These plans include extra benefits like dental, vision, and prescription drug coverage that aren't available with traditional Medicare.
+Medicare Advantage plans bundle hospital and medical coverage through private insurers as an alternative to Original Medicare.
+Most plans also include dental, vision and prescription drug coverage that traditional Medicare doesn't offer.

 - CMS Star Ratings: Medicare scores plans from 1 to 5 stars based on quality of care and customer satisfaction.
-Higher ratings signal better overall performance and member experience.
+Higher ratings reflect better overall performance and member experience.

 - Monthly premiums: You'll pay your Part B premium plus any plan-specific costs, though many Medicare Advantage plans charge $0 in additional monthly fees.

 - Maximum out-of-pocket (MOOP) limits: This annual cap protects you from unlimited medical expenses.
-Once you hit this limit, your plan covers all remaining costs for the year.
+Once you reach it, your plan covers all remaining costs for the year.

 - Prescription drug coverage: Most Medicare Advantage plans include Part D medication benefits.
-Check if your current prescriptions are covered and understand any usage restrictions or copay tiers.
+Check whether your current prescriptions are covered and review any usage restrictions or copay tiers before enrolling.

 Best HMO